cengc13/2040FinalProject/README.md

 # DATA 2040 Final Project: [Kaggle competition] Jigsaw Multilingual Toxic Comment Classification #

-This project is taking advantage of Kaggles's new TPU support, and it aims to build a multilingual models with English-only training data.
+This project is taking advantage of Kaggles's new TPU support, and it aims to build multilingual models with English-only training data.
 More details of this project can be found at [Jigsaw Multilingual](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).

+Updates of this final project can also be found in those [final project blogs](https://cengc13.github.io/)

 ## Packages